shantanubhadoria/go-sleeping-barber/README.markdown

 Below is a example to run the stream for a single barber in a shop with 5 seats in waiting room.
-Barber takes 500ms to cut each person's hair and 500ms is the average time between customer arrival and the shop closing in one second:
+Barber takes 500ms to cut each person's hair and 500ms is the average time between customer arrival and the shop closes in one second:

     $ go-sleeping-barber 5 500 500 1